-Florida Community College at Jacksonville has developed a special English as a Second Language (ESL) program which is specifically designed for non-native students who are preparing themselves for academic study and who must develop native proficiency in the English language to succeed in their course work.
-In addition, any non-native community resident who has a high school diploma and wants to increase proficiency in

-English language skills is eligible to enroll.
+Florida Community College at Jacksonville has programs which are specifically designed for non-native students whose first language is not English.
+The academic ESL program is designed for students who are preparing themselves for academic study and who must develop native proficiency in the English language to succeed in their course work.
+In addition, any non-native community resident who has a high school diploma and wants to increase proficiency in English language skills through rigorous study is eligible to enroll.
 Some exemptions apply to applicants who do not yet have a high school diploma.

 Prior to registration, students take a placement test to determine which level of instruction is most appropriate.
-Students are assigned to College Preparatory (Level 1) which is designated by courses with the ESL prefix, Intermediate (Level 2) or Advanced Intermediate (Level 3) courses, both of which are designated with the ENS (English for Non-Native Speakers) prefix.
+Students are assigned to college preparatory studies (Level I) which is designated by courses with the ESL prefix, Intermediate (Level II) or Advanced Intermediate (Level III) courses, both of which are designated with the ENS (English for Non-Native Speakers) prefix.
 Each level consists of courses in:

-reading/vocabulary writing/composition speaking/listening structure/grammar combined skills.
+reading/vocabulary writing/composition speaking/listening structure/grammar combined skills (designed for special program needs)

-Level one classes are college preparatory classes, not intended for transfer, not counted for graduation and not calculated in total hours or in grade point average.
-Level two and three classes receive transferable credit.
-Up to nine semester hours of credit can apply towards the A.A. degree as elective credits, Courses at each level involve 15 contact hours per week, which is a full course load.
+Level I classes are college preparatory studies classes, not intended for transfer, not counted for graduation and not calculated in total hours or in grade point average.
+Level II and III classes receive transferable credit.
+Up to nine semester hours of credit can apply towards the A.A. degree as elective credits.
+Courses at each level involve 12 contact hours per week, which is a full course load.
 Students may take less than a full load of classes each term if desired.
-Upon completion of the ESL courses, degree seeking students, and/or those wishing to take college credit English, Reading or Math courses, are advised from the ESL office into the entry placement testing program for native students.
+Upon completion of the ESL courses, degree seeking students, and/or those wishing to take college credit English, reading or mathematics courses, are advised from the ESL office into the entry placement testing program for native students.
 Exiting ESL students then participate in the native student entry placement testing.

-For additional information, contact the ESL office at the Downtown Campus, (904) 633-8484.
+For additional information, contact the ESL office at the Downtown Campus (904) 633-8484.